zitadel/example-python-django-oauth/README.md

 API_PRIVATE_KEY_FILE_PATH = 'Path to the key.json created in ZITADEL'
 ```

-I should look something like this:
+It should look something like this:

 ```bash
 ZITADEL_INTROSPECTION_URL = 'https://example.zitadel.cloud/oauth/v2/introspect'